piotrbruzda/Homm3BG-FactoryRulebook/README.md

 ### 💪 Contributing

 Please discuss any and all factual errors, bad language or other errors you've found.
-You can do this by opening issues/PRs with suggestions, writing in the BGG thread, or joining us [on Discord](https://discord.gg/Y4uM9pPWF6).
+You can do this by opening issues/PRs with suggestions, writing in the BGG thread, or joining us [on Discord](https://discord.com/channels/740870068178649108/1234890221880082444).

 ### 🔮 The Future

-All new version of the rule book and their change logs will be published here and in the BGG thread.
+All new version of the mission book and their change logs will be published here.

 ## 💻 Local Development